 Base Salary.
 To attract and retain qualified executives, base salary is provided to our executive officers.
 The base salary is determined based on position and responsibility using competitive criteria within the transportation industry.
 During its review of base salaries for the executives, our Compensation Committee primarily considers (i) market data provided by our outside consultants, (ii) an internal review of the executive's compensation, both individually and relative to other officers and (iii) individual performance of the executive.
 Salary levels are typically reviewed annually as part of our annual performance review process as well as upon a promotion or other change in job responsibilities.
 Increases are based on increases in the cost of living, individual performance and, to a lesser extent, trends within the industry.
+For 2012, the Compensation Committee, upon the recommendation of management, did not provide increases in base salary for the named executive officers.
+The Compensation Committee did increase the annual cash incentive target to 70% of the executive's annual base salary from 60% of the executive's annual base salary.

 Annual Cash Incentive.
 The Company's annual cash incentive recognizes and rewards executives for taking actions that build the value of the Company and generate competitive total returns for stockholders.
-Our annual cash incentive is determined with the assistance of the third party survey data referred to above and the value of the target award is generally set at 60% of the executive's annual base salary.
+Our annual cash incentive is determined with the assistance of the third party survey data referred to above and the value of the target award is generally set at 70% of the executive's annual base salary.
 This incentive is based solely on earnings per share ("EPS") for our Chief Executive Officer and President.
 For our other executive officers, this incentive is based on a combination of EPS (80%) and on individual performance compared against certain pre-determined personal goals (20%).
 The personal goals vary by officer.
-For 2011, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
+For 2012, the personal goals for officers responsible for each of our service lines were generally tied to specific financial metrics for the service line managed by the executive.
 For our other executives, the personal goals were generally tied to specific objectives within their area of responsibility.
 The personal goals are generally set at a level that is believed to be achievable with superior personal performance.

-Ms. Pizzuto's personal goals required her to maintain strong investor relations (25%), assist with analysis and due diligence for acquisitions (25%) and maintain strong financial processes, controls and team leaders (50%).
-Ms. Pizzuto met or exceeded each of these goals and earned her full annual cash incentive related to her personal goals of \$40,200.
-In recognition for her work on the integration of Mode Transportation, LLC ("Mode"), Ms. Pizzuto also received a bonus payment of \$35,000.
+Ms. Pizzuto's personal goals required her to maintain strong investor relations (35%), maintain strong financial processes, controls and team leaders (35%) and ensure Mode Transportation LLC ("Mode") implements good processes and controls and makes a well-controlled and efficient transition to Hub's systems (30%).
+Ms. Pizzuto met or exceeded each of these goals and earned her full annual cash incentive related to her personal goals of \$46,900.